Whiteboxk/GestureSuiteWifiPlugin/README.md

 Steps to install:

-1. Download the GestureSuiteWifiPlugin_1.0.apk file that is at the root of the repository.
-You can use the link https://github.com/Whiteboxk/GestureSuiteWifiPlugin/raw/master/GestureSuiteWifiPlugin_1.0.apk
+1. Download the GestureSuiteWifiPlugin_1.0.apk file that is available in the releases section.
+You can use the link https://github.com/Whiteboxk/GestureSuiteWifiPlugin/releases/download/v1.0/GestureSuiteWifiPlugin_1.0.apk
 2. Open the downloaded file.
 3. Allow installation.